natenka/pyneng-book-en/docs/source/book/04_data_structures/boolean.rst

 Boolean values in Python are two constants ``True`` and ``False``.

-In Python, not only True and False constants have the same values.
+In Python, not only True and False are considered true and false values.

 * True value: